U.S. Departments of Agriculture and Interior Prevent Gold Mining on More than 30,000 Acres Near Yellowstone National Park

 The front lawn of the world famous, locally-owned, Chico Hot Springs Resort.
 Emigrant Peak rises in background.

 Emigrant Gulch aerial view looking east from Emigrant Peak.
-There are mine claims on both sides of the gulch on both private and public land.
 (Photo courtesy of William Campbell)

 Additional Resources